Don’t let anyone tell you there’s only one way to learn.

 Option 1: Take the FLOW Meditation Self-Paced Course

+This is the easiest and most affordable way for you to learn.
 FLOW Meditation is based on the traditional Vedic Meditation course, but restructured to make the practice more accessible for those learning on their own schedule.
-It is the easiest and most affordable way for you to learn.
 The course consists of 12 high-quality video lessons (each about 25-30 minutes long) which teach meditation using a proper mantra, plus mindfulness, breathwork and visualization techniques so that you have a full suite of tools available to be less stressed and more grounded.
 Plus you’ll enjoy a full support program including weekly online group meditations, a private WhatsApp group, a 16-lesson follow-up course and quick answers to all your questions.
 (Note: clicking the button will take you to another site where the course is hosted.)

 Option 2: Take a Private Vedic Meditation Course

-Vedic Meditation is taught in a traditional immersion format consisting of four 90-minute sessions taken either in-person or over Zoom, usually over the course of 4-7 days.
+A Vedic Meditation course is taught in a traditional immersion format consisting of four 90-minute sessions taken either in-person or over Zoom, usually over the course of 4-7 days.
+It’s the best option for people who want a very personalized learning experience.
 This is the course I took, with my wife, 16 years ago.
 It changed our lives in more ways than we could’ve ever imagined, and it can change yours.

 Private Vedic Meditation Immersion courses are available for individuals, or for couples and small groups of friends/family who want to share the experience of learning together.
-The cost varies based on number of participants, times of sessions and any travel required.
+The course is offered on a sliding scale based on your financial situation, number of participants and travel costs.

 Hmm…What’s the difference between Vedic and FLOW Meditation?